ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 }
 ```
 ## Reflection Features,
-- Reflection features similar to *Java*, Reflect Class/Struct/*Enums(WIP)*.
-Create instances & call methods in complete absence of type exposure.
+- Create instances & call methods in complete absence of its type.
-- Supports default & copy constructor along with all kinds of overloads including based on const/lvalue references types(except rvalue refs. & *Move Constructors(WIP)*).
+- Supports default & copy constructor along with all kinds of overloads.
-- Supports all kinds of method overloading (except rvalue refs..*YET*), including constant method overloads for *const objects* & based on const/lvalue references types.
+- Supports all kinds of member function overloading, including constant function overloads(WIP) for *const objects*.
-- Supports single, multiple, multilevel & virtual inheritance.
+- Supports single, multiple, multilevel & virtual inheritance (WIP).
-- Query a class for its super classes & for all its derived classes (vice-versa).
+- Query a class for its super classes & for all its derived classes (vice-versa) (WIP).
-- Resolves *Inheritance- Diamond Problem*, by default, even if not using virtual keyword while inheriting.
+- Resolves *Inheritance- Diamond Problem* (WIP).
-- Totally supports *virtual methods - Overriding*.
+- Supports *virtual methods - Overriding*.
 - No need of any 3rd party dependencies.
-- No need of any external compiler or tool, only ISO standard C++11
 - Manual registration with **NO MACROS**.

-- No use of **RTTI** at all.
-## Upcoming Features,
+## TODO Features,
 - Class/Struct's Field reflection (Currently only methods are supported).
 - Enum Class reflection.
-- Support for Move Constructors.
-- Overloading based on *RValue References*.
-- Support for default constructor & method arguments.
 - Access specifiers for reflection *(presently any Method/Field registerd is considered as public)*
-- Exception handeling, Error reporting.
-- *no_except* feature & safe method/constructor call & field access.
 - Light weight JSON Serialization/Deserialization feature.
-## Work In Progress,
-- Portability Check *(Presently tested on only VS2019)*
-- Performance Benchmark.
-- Multithreading safety analysis.
-- More Unit Test Cases.
-- Complete Documentation, PPTs & a Video Tutorial.
-- Licensing